Welcome from our Chair & Chief Executive

 - standards relating to quality and safety of homes and Gypsy/Traveller sites;

 - monitoring, assessing and reporting on RSL financial health and governance;

-- developing a programme of assurance visits to RSLs and local authorities when conditions allow; and
+- delivering a programme of assurance visits to RSLs and local authorities; and

-- maintaining a focus on our priorities through our risk assessment, including on rent affordability and value for money.
+- maintaining a focus on our priorities through our risk assessment, including on quality and safety of tenants’ homes, rent affordability and value for money.

 We will promote and support effective landlord self-assurance by: